B4eva/resume/README.md

 ## Design

-3 page app for now with a design soely imagined and inspired from youtube video
+3 page app with a design soely imagined and inspired from youtube video
 - [Resume flutter app](https://docs.flutter.dev/get-started/codelab)

 ## Packages Used